aws-samples/eks-workshop/content/scaling/deploy_ca.md

 ### Configure the Cluster Autoscaler

-Using the file browser on the left, open cluster-autoscaler/ca-example.yaml.
+Using the file browser on the left, open cluster-autoscaler.yml

-Replace the placeholder text `<AUTOSCALING GROUP NAME>` with the ASG name that you copied in the previous step and **Save** the file.
+Search for `command:` and within this block, replace the placeholder text `<AUTOSCALING GROUP NAME>` with the ASG name that you copied in the previous step.
+Also, update AWS_REGION value to reflect the region you are using and **Save** the file.

 ```
 command:
   - ./cluster-autoscaler
   - --v=4
   - --stderrthreshold=info
   - --cloud-provider=aws
   - --skip-nodes-with-local-storage=false
-            - --nodes=2:8:<AUTOSCALING GROUP NAME>
+  - --nodes=2:8:eksctl-eksworkshop-eksctl-nodegroup-0-NodeGroup-SQG8QDVSR73G
+env:
+  - name: AWS_REGION
+    value: us-east-1
 ```
 This command contains all of the configuration for the Cluster Autoscaler.
 The primary config is the `--nodes` flag.
 This specifies the minimum nodes **(2)**, max nodes **(8)** and **ASG Name**.

 Although Cluster Autoscaler is the de facto standard for automatic scaling in K8s, it is not part of the main release.
-We deploy it like any other pod in the kube-system namespace, like other management pods.
+We deploy it like any other pod in the kube-system namespace, similar to other management pods.
 Those management pods would prevent the cluster from scaling down.
 We are overriding this default behavior by passing in the `–-skip-nodes-with-system-pods=false flag`

 ### Create an IAM Policy
 We need to configure an inline policy and add it to the EC2 instance profile of the worker nodes